asvinod/cruzfeeds-acm2024/README.md

 Before you begin, ensure you have met the following requirements:
 - **Python 3.12** or later installed on your machine.
 - **Git** installed on your machine.
+- (Coculd also open through codespace if you'd like, same instructions without cloning repository)

 ## Installation Instructions
 1. **Clone the repository**: